 And that was how I described Tumalog Falls when I visited the place on two different occasions few years back.
 No sugar coating!

 Imagine a tall wall, more than a hundred meters high, with drizzling cold water cascading on a rough mossy wall dotted with mushroom-like formations into a shallow perfectly turquoise pool.
 It really is beyond magical!

 Well, it used to be.
-Until humans intervened to his favor and disturbed the natural flow of things.
+Until humans intervened to their favor and disturbed the natural flow of things.
 Sadly, Tumalog Falls has just met its sad fate.
 Apparently, the grandeur is gone.

 On my recent visit to Tumalog Falls (July 2016), there is almost no more water cascading against this tall waterfalls and it is not because of drought.
 Dry season has long ended and in fact, rains are abundant this time of the year in the area during late afternoon.
 According to our motorbike driver, the community on top of the waterfalls built a reservoir and impounded the water.